 Contract assertions, as developed collectively by SG21 and detailed in [P2900R9], capture algorithms whose purpose is to identify when a program is correct.
-The C++ Standard, whose aim is to specify how C++ programs are translated and what happens when they are evaluated, must necessarily focus on the behavior contract assertions will have when evaluated and the various interactions they will have at compile time with other parts of the language.
-This need leads to a predominant focus on the use of contract assertions for runtime checking of correctness since that specification provides the foundation on which all other uses of Contracts will build.
+The C++ Standard, whose aim is to specify how C++ programs are translated and what happens when they are evaluated, must necessarily concern itself with the behavior contract assertions will have when evaluated and the various interactions they will have, at compile time, with other parts of the language.
+This need leads to a predominant focus on the use of contract assertions for runtime checking of correctness since that specification provides the foundation on which all other uses of Contracts will be built.

 Static analysis is, however, another major use case for contract assertions that does not involve evaluating them at run time.
-Identifying at run time when a contract assertion is violated is critical to improving program correctness; identifying such violations at compile time reduces the time for realizing improvements even more significantly.
-More notably, static analysis can identify edge cases that might be missed by tests and rarely seen in production, allowing bugs to be fixed even sooner.
+Identifying at run time when a contract assertion is violated is critical to improving program correctness; identifying such violations at compile time is better, i.e., more immediate and, therefore, cost effective.
+Importantly, static analysis can identify edge cases that are rarely seen in production and that are missed by testing and can thereby allow bugs to be fixed even sooner.

 Static analysis of this sort has been employed on C++ code for ages.
-Modern C++ compilers do significant amounts of static analysis at compile time, to both improve code generation and produce diagnostics.
+Modern C++ compilers do copious amounts of static analysis at compile time to both improve code generation and produce diagnostics.
 Compilers are already aware of some current macro-based assertion facilities.
 Other tools perform similar and deeper analysis identifying violations of the preconditions of the core language itself.
-Finally, existing static-analysis tools have explored identifying violations of macro-based contract-checking facilities in multiple, varying ways.
+Finally, existing static-analysis tools have explored identifying violations of macro-based contract-checking facilities in multiple and varying ways.